Generic Name: vancomycin hydrochloride

 Restriction Endonuclease Analysis (REA) was used to identify C. difficile baseline isolates in the BI group.
 In Trial 1, the vancomycin hydrochloride-treated subjects were classified at baseline as follows 31 (23%) with BI strain, 69 (52%) with non-BI strain, and 34 (25%) with unknown strain.
 Clinical success rates were 87% for BI strain, 81% for non-BI strain, and 76% for unknown strain.
 In subjects with diarrhea resolution at end-of treatment with vancomycin hydrochloride, recurrence of CDAD during the following four weeks occurred in 7 of 26 subjects with BI strain, 12 of 56 subjects with non-BI strain, and 6 of 25 subjects with unknown strain.

-Capsules have a grey cap and opaque light-grey body imprinted with “VANCO” on the cap and “125 mg” on the body in black ink.
+The 125 mg* capsules have a grey cap and pink body imprinted with "SAL" on the cap and "729" on the body in black ink.

-Capsules have a green cap and turquoise body imprinted with “VANCO” on the cap and “250 mg” on the body in white ink.
+The 250 mg* capsules have a brown cap and brown body imprinted with "SAL" on the cap and "730" on the body in white ink.

 *Equivalent to vancomycin.